 On August 20, 2004, Arch Coal acquired (1) Vulcan Coal Holdings, L.L.C., which owns all of the common equity of Triton Coal Company, LLC ("Triton"), and (2) all of the preferred units of Triton for a total purchase price of \$382.1 million.
 Upon acquisition, Arch Coal contributed the assets and liabilities of Triton's North Rochelle mine (excluding coal reserves) to the Company.
-Upon contribution the North Rochelle mine was integrated with the Company's Black Thunder mine in the Powder River Basin.
+Upon contribution, the North Rochelle mine was integrated with the Company's Black Thunder mine in the Powder River Basin.

 Concurrently with the contribution, the Company entered into a sublease transaction with Arch Coal for the right to mine the former North Rochelle coal reserves.
-Under the terms of the sublease agreement, the Company pays a production royalty of \$0.05 per ton to Arch Coal for tons mined on the North Rochelle property.
-For the three months ended March 31, 2005, the Company paid royalties of \$0.3 million to Arch Coal under this sublease.
-Arch Coal's depletion expense related to the North Rochelle reserves totaled \$4.3 million in the quarter ended March 31, 2005.
-The Company and Arch Coal will amend the sublease upon final valuation of the North Rochelle reserves.
-The Company expects the amended royalty rate to be higher than that currently being charged.
+Under the terms of the original sublease agreement, the Company paid a production royalty of \$0.05 per ton to Arch Coal for tons mined on the North Rochelle property.
+A new sublease was entered into effective April 1, 2005 with a rate of 7% of gross sales price.
+The Company paid royalties of \$3.2 million and \$3.5 million to Arch coal under this sublease for the three and six months ended June 30, 2005, respectively.
+Arch Coal's depletion expense related to the North Rochelle reserves totaled \$4.3 million and \$8.6 million for the three and six months ended June 30, 2005, respectively.

 The effects of the contribution have been recorded in the accompanying consolidated financial statements as of and for the periods subsequent to August 20, 2004.
-The contributed assets and liabilities have been recorded at their estimated fair value.
-The final valuation of the assets acquired and liabilities assumed is expected to be finalized once third-party appraisals are completed.
-The Company expects the completion of these appraisals in the second quarter of 2005.

-The following table summarizes the preliminary estimated fair values of the assets acquired and the liabilities assumed at the date of contribution (dollars in thousands):
+The following table summarizes the fair values of the assets acquired and the liabilities assumed at the date of contribution (dollars in thousands):

 Cash \$ 407

-Accounts receivable 14,233
+Accounts receivable 1 4,233

 Materials and supplies 4,161

 Coal inventory 4,874

 Other current assets 3,792

-Property, plant, equipment and mine development 81,059
+Property, plant, equipment and mine development 8 1,059

 Coal supply agreements 8,486

-Accounts payable and accrued expenses (72,326)
+Accounts payable and accrued expenses (7 (2,326)

-Other non-current assets and liabilities, net (18,236)
+Other non-current assets and liabilities, net (1 .8,236)

-Total contribution 26,450
+Total contribution \$ 2 6,450

-Amounts preliminarily allocated to coal supply agreements noted in the table above represent the value attributed to the net above-market coal supply agreements to be amortized over the remaining terms of the contracts.
-The amortization period on these acquired coal supply agreements ranges from nine to 21 months.
+Amounts allocated to coal supply agreements noted in the table above represent the value attributed to the net above-market coal supply agreements to be amortized over the remaining terms of the contracts.
+The amortization period on these acquired coal supply agreements ranges from six to 18 months.

-Included in the amounts allocated to accounts payable and accrued expenses noted in the table above are \$5.5 million of liabilities incurred in connection with terminating Vulcan employees upon acquisition.
+Included in the amounts allocated to accounts payable and accrued expenses, noted in the table above, are \$5.5 million of liabilities incurred in connection with terminating Vulcan employees upon acquisition.
 Upon acquisition, the Company identified 24 employees of Vulcan who were terminated as part of the integration of the North Rochelle mine into the Company's Black Thunder mine.
 All amounts accrued for severance were paid as of December 31, 2004.